svikashk/agile/agile/scrum-vs-kanban.md

 ---

-## 5 Questions you need to answer before choosing between Scrum and Kanban:
+## 5 Questions you need to answer before choosing between Scrum and Kanban
 **1. What are you looking to improve?**

   Scrum and Kanban fundamentally focus on two different things.